 relevant maximum fine means, if the penalty is to be imposed in respect of an act or omission that constitutes an offence under this Act, the maximum fine that could be imposed by a court for that offence.

-[Section 30A inserted by No. 38 of 2011 s.
+[Section 30A inserted: No. 38 of 2011 s.
 20.]

 30B.
 Cancelling licence if child care service no longer provided